 Coming from the sunshine coast of Southern England

-Old Eastbourne from photographs of the town
+Old Eastbourne from pictures and photographs of the town

 The earliest pictures of the town date from around the 18th century, long before the modern town evolved in the 19th century.
 Eastbourne stands on the ruins of the Roman city of Anderida but the only landmarks that can still be seen is the entrance to the Roman harbour known as Longus Portus, below the Wish Tower.
 This inlet once fed a harbour which was situated where the Devonshire Park now stands.
 At Pevensey stands a great Roman fortress.
 In Roman times the Count of the Saxon Shore's palace once stood on ground now covered by the Burlington and Queens hotel and under the Carpet Gardens.

 An early picture of the area looking to the east, in the distance the sea houses.

 Right : The original settlement of Burne from which the town gained its name.
 In the middle can be seen St Mary's church built in 1145.